SuperCowPowers/workbench/applications/aws_dashboard/README.md

-# Run the dashboard
+# Run the SageWorks Dashboard

 You can run the Dashboard on a local environment:

 ```bash
 $ cd applications/aws_dashboard
 $ pip install -r requirements.txt
 $ python app.py
 ```

-Or you can run it on a Docker container:
+Or you can run it in a Docker container:

 ```bash
 $ cd applications/aws_dashboard
 $ docker build -t aws_dashboard .